-6.3 ESTABLISHING THE ACCOUNTING FACILITY IN A NON - MTM ENVIRONMENT
+6.3 ESTABLISHING THE ACCOUNTING FACILITY IN A NON-MTM ENVIRONMENT

 Systems operating in a non-MTM environment can also collect and report accounting data through the use of a dummy accounting task.
+The OS must be generated (at sysgen) with accounting support enabled.

-If a system does not use MTM, an operating system sysgen with accounting support must be performed.
-A dummy task (MTM taskid), that performs the data collection duties of the accounting facility, is then loaded and started using the following command sequence:
+A dummy task, which performs the data collection duties of the ; accounting facility, is then loaded and started using the following command sequence:

-'''

-LOAD .MTM/,AFDCP

-TASK .MTM

-START , ATF = fd
+LOAD .MTM/,AFDCP TASK .MTM START ,ATF = fd

-'''

-The AFDCP program is able to accept two MTM commands.
+The AFDCP program is able to accept two .MTM commands.